KenKundert/quantiphy/doc/examples.rst

 order to make the data easier to read into a computer because in most languages there is no easy way to read numbers that have either units or scale factors.

-*QuanitiPhy* makes it easy to read and generate numbers with units and scale factors so you do not have to choose between human and computer readability.
+*QuantiPhy* makes it easy to read and generate numbers with units and scale factors so you do not have to choose between human and computer readability.
 For example, the above tables could be read with the following code (it must be tweaked somewhat to handle tables 2 and 3):